-The rest of our armor mods will keep it straightforward.
+The rest of my armor mods will keep it straightforward.
 Using the Lucent Blade will grant you bonus damage whenever you use a sword.
 Along with that, you will also want to run Taking Charge.
-This allows you to pick up orbs of light which will charge you with light allowing you to use Lucent Blades in the first place.
+This allows you to pick up orbs of light, which will charge you with light, allowing you to use Lucent Blades in the first place.

 You can swap Taking Charge with a whole myriad of different green charged with light mods, but Taking Charge provides ease of use.
-It also works passively without having to pay attention since you will be picking up orbs just by walking near them during combat.
+It also works passively without paying attention since you will pick up orbs just by walking near them during combat.

-For a little bit of a wild card and added strength, I recommend using the Unstoppable Condensor.
-Your void melee abilities are now capable of stunning unstoppable champions.
-This mod isn’t the most practical, it can always come in handy during tough situations.
+I recommend using the Unstoppable Condensor for a bit of a wild card and added strength.
+Your void melee abilities are now capable of stunning, unstoppable champions.
+This mod isn’t the most practical, but it can always come in handy during tough situations.
 Plus, this occupies a free mod slot, so it’s not like it takes up space that would otherwise be required for something else.